lucylow/Humans-vs-Quantum-Computers---IBM---QopyCat/README.md

 Quantum Teleportation built using IBM's QisKit SDK to create quantum computing circuits.
 Taking advantage of IBM's public facing 5 qubit quantum computer

+To learn some of these basic quantum concepts for yourself, check out the first few sections of the textbook Learn Quantum Computation using Qiskit.
+The first chapter starts off quite gently, without assuming too much background mathematical knowlege.

+Qiskit textbook

 # How it works
 What is a quantum circuit? https://www.youtube.com/playlist?list=PL1826E60FD05B44E4